wblachut/react-project-shopping_cart/README.md

 ## Description

 Well, even tho I am learning web development, there will still be some place for geology in my heart...
 So I decided that the Shopping Cart project will be a page for mineral shop.
-This project is a React App with functional components.
+This project is a [React App](https://reactjs.org/) with functional components.
 All products are stored in json filed called minerals - with all the necessary information.
-From there I use JSX to display all what this online shop can offer.
-If you add something to cart, react hooks will handle letting know the app and will take care of displaying your items.
+From there I use `JSX` to display all what this online shop can offer.
+If you add something to cart, [React Hooks](https://reactjs.org/docs/hooks-intro.html) will handle letting know the app and will take care of displaying your items.
 What else?
-To switch between pages react router concept was implemented.
+To switch between pages [React Router](https://reactrouter.com/) concept was implemented.

 ![](/public/images/shop.gif)